bastienboutonnet/sheetwork/README.md

 Package Version: `v0.2.1a0`

+# sheetload 💩🤦
-# sheetload 💩🤦(Not Fully Functional for non members of TripActions Data Team but soon!)
+A name inspired by GitLab's tool (https://gitlab.com/gitlab-data/analytics/tree/master/extract/sheetload) **(Not Fully Functional for non members of TripActions Data Team but will stand alone soon!)**
 A handy package to load Google Sheets to Snowflake

 Loads Google sheets from Data Team shared drive and uploads them to Snowflake.